-1. Beef up your emergency fund
+1. Bulk up your savings

 2. Pay down high-cost debt